Sequence Your Way To Speed In The Golf Swing | Flagstick.com

 The Order of Things

-Efficient swings will see the pelvis (lower body) move first, then this energy transferred into the torso, followed by the arms, then, finally, the golf club.
+Efficient swings, on the downswing, will see the pelvis (lower body) move first, then this energy transferred into the torso, followed by the arms, then, finally, the golf club.
 Each segment builds on the speed of the previous.

-As the backswing completes, the order remains the same on the downswing with the lower body moving first, followed by the chest/torso, arms, then golf club.

-The chain see the each piece move, then slow down as the following body segments takes over and accelerates past in a “cracking the whip” type effect.
+The chain will see the each piece move, then slow down as the following body segments takes over and accelerates past in a “cracking the whip” type effect.

 Factors like improperly fitting equipment, poor technique, misunderstood concepts, or physical limitations can all impact your ability to have an efficient sequence.